iriven/PhpDbal/README.md

         $clause = [];
         $params = [];
         $User = $DBInstance->QueryBuilder()
-                ->select('u.idusers AS id, u.usersusername AS username, u.userspassword AS password, u.usersemail AS email, u.usersisactive AS active, u.usersactivationkey AS token, u.usersibanned AS banned')
+                ->select('u.id AS id, u.username AS username, u.password AS password, u.email AS email, u.isactive AS active, u.isbanned AS banned')
                 ->from('users','u');
             if(!empty($username))
             {